Vla4is/quiz_platform/report/Vlad Nahimovich OOP coursework report.md

 <br>![](Aspose.Words.827f9a02-fe78-45db-bd45-1d22f9015f7a.002.png)

 <br>Simple registration form.
 You will be required to enter email, nickname and password.
 There is an algorithm in behind which checks your input, it will not accept passwords such as 123456 or passwords shorter than 6 letters.
 As you can see in the picture, the errors will be displayed.
-This is <br>implemented with creation of Message class and checking class which inherits the Message class and outputs the error it found.
+This is implemented with creation of Message class and checking class which inherits the Message class and outputs the error it found.

 <br>Login: